NextGenSec-Github/Cloud-Security/aws/DevSecOps/Implementing DevSecOps in AWS/STEP6: Setting Up CodeBuild for SonarCloud Integration - Part 1.md

 ### Click on "Create build project."

 AWS will create the CodeBuild project, and you'll be redirected to the project details page.

+## Starting the Build
+1. Click on "Start build."

+2. Review the build details and click on "Start build."

+3. Monitor the build logs to ensure the build is progressing without errors.

+4. Once the build is complete, you'll find a link to the SonarCloud analysis results.
+Click on the provided URL to view the analysis on SonarCloud.

+## Checking SonarCloud Analysis
+1. Navigate to your SonarCloud Dashboard.

+2. Go to "My Projects" to see the analysis results.

+3. Analyze the results, including code smells, lines of code, and test coverage.